Department-of-Design/Kevins-Awesome-Macros/sequential_purge.md

     ```yaml
     [include KAM-settings.cfg]
     ```
-4. Restart your firmware by sending `FIRMARE_RESTART`.
+4. Restart your firmware by sending `FIRMWARE_RESTART`.
 5. Send the macro `_INITIALIZE_PURGE` in your printers console to initialize the purge counting.
 This fortunately only has to be done once so you can forget about it afterwards.
 6. Open `KAM-settings.cfg`.
 Next go to the `Sequential Purging` section.